 Kids love treats!
 And, I want to give my kids treats.
 But, I don’t want to give them all the processed fats, sugars, and preservatives that store bought treats usually contain.
 This means I try to ensure I frequently have healthier home-made treats on hand.

-Some of our best hiking snacks are coconut trail mix muffins, and a low fat, low sugar oatmeal raisin cookie.
+Some of our best hiking snacks are homemade muffins, and a low fat, low sugar oatmeal raisin cookie.
 We also enjoy these chocolate almonds bars by Smitten Kitchen, but of course, any treat will do!

 Reusable fabric snack bags are great for home-baked goodies too, but muffins sometimes need a solid container to keep them from getting squished in the backpack.

 We don’t eat many energy bars in this family.
 They’re usually full of ingredients I cannot pronounce.
 They’re high in fats and calories and full of weird things, and they’re costly.
 For all these reasons we avoid eating many energy bars.

 Do you have a tiny hiker in your family?
 Pureed veggie and fruit pouches are super easy to serve to your small people when out on the trail.
 They’re compact, easy for kids to use, and come in a wide assortment of flavors, many of them without any added sugars.
 Kids seem to really enjoy the GoGo squeeze fruit and veggie varieties.

 We always have fruit-to-go hanging around in this family (This is a popular brand found in the U.S.) Most kids love them.
 They’re affordable if you buy the mega-packs and they can withstand all sorts of abuse.
-They also come in small pieces too, more like a gummy candy shape.